(Select your language using the flags below if required)

 Units of Measure

-HeartWatch will apply default measure units when you first install the app, but feel free to change to miles instead of kms, use lbs instead of kgs, or use KJ instead of calories.
+HeartWatch will apply default measure units when you first install the app, but feel free to change to miles instead of kms, use lbs instead of kgs, stone instead of kg or use KJ instead of calories.
 This will apply across all metrics used in the app.

 Set Your Goals

 This is particularly important for the Activity part of the app.
 This is where you can setup smart goals based on your habits and trends where HeartWatch will guide you to improve each day, even providing daily forecasts and alerts!
 You can set goals for move, steps and distance.
 Refer to the Activity section for more information on this.

 A very handy reminder in HeartWatch allows a notification to be sent to you daily to review your HeartWatch information.
 This is recommended at the end of the day when you may have time to reflect and inspect your data before going to bed.

 *Note - Watch alerts and notifications on low or high heart rates are setup in the Watch app.
 Refer to Watch Use for more information

 We wanted to make HeartWatch as flexible as possible, so as the name suggests, this opens some options for users to perform more advanced tasks.